We seek to attract and retain outstanding, high-potential faculty, students and staff and cultivate excellence.

 - In our buildings and spaces throughout the college, we are amplifying the stories of STEM trailblazers.

-Each long semester, we are coming together as a college community to have difficult and important conversations about the inequitable histories of STEM disciplines and the overlapping areas of identity, lived experience and science.
+Each long semester, we are coming together with guest speakers as a college community to have difficult and important conversations about overlapping areas of identity, lived experience and science.

-CNS will be offering prestigious, compensated opportunities for students and faculty to work closely with college leadership on initiatives aimed at making CNS a more inclusive and equitable place of learning and discovery.*
+CNS will be offering prestigious, compensated opportunities for students and faculty to work closely with college leadership on a series of initiatives.*

 - The CNS Office of Development is actively seeking greater philanthropic support for graduate student scholars and undergraduates so that talented students of limited financial means can attend the College of Natural Sciences and meet their potential here.*